amille90/windows10/README.md

 </p>
 <br />

 Step 18: After pressing create, the deployment in progress page should come up.
-This step usually take a minute or two to process.
+This step usually takes a minute or two to process.
 <p>
 <img src="https://i.imgur.com/mqNK4G6.png"/>
 </p>